Hohe Schule (hill)

-The area includes ramparts and finds from the Hallstatt culture and the Latene Culture, section of the Landwehr, and the Rhine-Weser Watershed.
+The area includes ramparts and finds from the Hallstatt culture and the Latene Culture, a section of the Landwehr, and the Rhine-Weser Watershed.

 Geography

 The summit of Hohe Schule rises 1.8 kilometres east-southeast of the village church of Völkershausen (in the municipality of Willmars), 2.6 kilometres north-northwest of the church in Eußenhausen (part of Mellrichstadt) and 2.5 km (as the crow flies) south-southwest of the church of Hermannsfeld (part of Rhönblick).
 The boundary between the territories of Willmars in the west and Mellrichstadt in the east runs over the summit region from north to south.
 The western flank of the hill lies within the Rhön Biosphere Reserve.
 In addition the Rhine-Weser Watershed passes over the summit too.
 East of the hill rises the Ellenbach and, to the northwest is the source of the River Linz.